Parasailing Accidents: What You Need to Know

 Parasailing Today

-The National Transportation Safety Board (NTSB) estimates up to 5 million people parasail each year, despite parasailing’s classification as an extreme sport.
-Understanding parasailing-related safety issues, and ways to protect yourself can help you decide whether parasailing’s right for you and what to do if you’re in a parasailing accident.
+The National Transportation Safety Board (NTSB) estimates up to five million people parasail each year, despite parasailing’s classification as an extreme sport.
+Understanding parasailing-related safety issues, and ways to protect yourself, can help you decide whether parasailing is right for you, and what to do if you’re in a parasailing accident.

 NO FEES UNLESS WE WIN